Amaravis/Statistical-Learning/README.md

 Finally We make a classification decision as the class with the higher posterior probability.

 **Part 2-**
 CSE_569_MLP.ipynb file implements a 3 layer MLP.
 The loss function used is a MSE loss.
 A momentum term is also used to speed up convergence.
+We also plot the train, test and validation learning curves.
 </div>